 Pastor Valerie Paul-Greenaway

-Pastor Valerie Paul-Greenaway, is a young professional with a unique combination of Team building, education, research, community health promotion, the Arts, public health, faith-based, pastoral care, case management, caregiver, leadership and human services experience.
+Pastor Valerie Paul-Greenaway is a professional leader with a unique combination of team building, education, research, community health promotion, the arts, public health, faith-based ministry, pastoral care, case management, caregiving, leadership, and human services experience.

-She is in the process of completing her Masters of Divinity from Drew University.
-A graduate of Leadership Orange (2014).
-Pastor Valerie is a certified Anger Management facilitator and a Mental Health First Aid for Youth trainer.
-She holds a Bachelors of Art in Behavioral Science and has completed her pre-law from Marist College.
-Pastor Valerie has served four years as Chaplain to the local fire department in the Catskills and has completed four Units of Clinical Pastoral Education.
+She completed her Master of Divinity at Drew University in 2025 and is a proud graduate of Leadership Orange (2014).
+Pastor Valerie is a certified Anger Management Facilitator and a Mental Health First Aid for Youth trainer.
+She holds a Bachelor of Arts in Behavioral Science and has completed her pre-law studies at Marist College.
+She has served four years as Chaplain to the local fire department in the Catskills and has completed four units of Clinical Pastoral Education.

 Mary Ferreira – Administrative Assistant

-Born in Georgetown, Guyana in 1957, Mary Ferreira joined Grace UMC in October 2018 as Secretary.
-She also works at the United Methodist Church of Shrub Oak as Administrative Assistant.
+Born in Georgetown, Guyana in 1957, Mary Ferreira joined the United Methodist Church of Peekskill in 2022 as Administrative Assistant.

 Prior to joining the UMC family, Mary worked as a film producer at the United Nations in New York City.
 During her more than 30 years of service with the UN, Mary travelled to dozens of countries producing films for UN Television on themes such as Health, Poverty, Drug Trafficking, Wildlife, Food Insecurity and many other social issues prevalent in the world today.
 In 2012, one of her productions, “Africa: Digital Graveyard”, won first place in the Ekotop Film Festival in Slovakia.
 The film highlighted the growing problem of electronic waste as developed nations ship obsolete and second-hand electronics to countries in Africa.